oladon/PaizoCampaignTools/README.md

 Paizo Campaign Tools
 ====================

-There are three main tools included in this bundle: the Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), Highlighter (highlights the "(x new)" link on campaign pages), and Campaign Chat (lets you
+There are four tools included in this bundle: the Arranger (rearranges the user campaigns page to be more readable [with less scrolling]), the User Blacklist (greys out or hides posts by certain users), Highlighter (highlights the "(x new)" link on campaign pages), and Campaign Chat (lets you